ESMValGroup/ESMValTool_Tutorial/setup.md

     - Variable = thetaoga

 3. Press search button
-4. On single single search result press `List files`
+4. On single search result press `List files`
 5. At bottom of page click on `Show All Files`
 6. Find the file which starts with `thetaoga` in the list
 7. Use `HTTP Download` link to download